"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

 Conversely, suppose that $L$ is a coprojective lattice.
 Since $L$ is a lattice, we certainly have $A((u))L=M$.
 The short exact sequence of $A$-modules splits (because $M/L$ is projective), so that $L/uL$ is a direct summand of the projective $A$-module $M/L$, and is thus itself projective.
 Since $L$ is a lattice, $L/uL$ is finitely generated.
 It follows from Proposition~\ref{prop: criterion for projectivity over A[[u]]} that $L$ is a finitely generated projective $A[[u]]$-module, as required. \end{proof}

-\begin{remark} As we proved in Proposition~\ref{prop:improving fpqc for A[[u]]}, a finitely generated and projective $A[[u]]$-module is \emph{fpqc} (indeed, even Zariski) locally free of finite rank; thus the only difference between the situations of parts~(3) and~(4) of Theorem~\ref{thm: fpqc locality of projective and locally free} is that, in part~(4), the locally free rank of the $A[[u]]$-module in question is prescribed.
+\begin{remark} As we proved in Proposition~\ref{prop:improving fpqc for A[[u]]}, a finitely generated and projective $A[[u]]$-module is \emph{fpqc} (indeed, even Zariski) locally free of finite rank; thus the only difference between the situations of parts~(4), (5) and~(6) of Theorem~\ref{thm: fpqc locality of projective and locally free} is that, in parts~(5) and~$(6)$, the locally free rank of the $A[[u]]$-module in question is prescribed.

-It seems possible that a finitely generated and projective $A((u))$-module is also necessarily \emph{fpqc} locally free of finite rank.
-(Indeed, the results of~\cite{MR2181808} make it conceivable that such a module is even Nisnevich locally free.)
-However, we don't know whether or not this is true. \end{remark}